 It may also be a good idea to take a moment to reflect on the attack while it is still fresh in your memory.
 Write down as much as you can remember from the incident.
 This could be important to establish the timeline of events, and so you don’t forget details that may become important as your case progresses.

 As a dog bite victim, you may be eligible for compensation.
 But it can be difficult to find a Spokane dog bite attorney to handle a dog attack claim.
-When looking at Spokane dog bite lawyers, there are a few factors to consider:
+When looking for a lawyer, there are a few factors to consider:

 - Does the attorney practice personal injury law?